 - Group for Education in Museums (GEM)

 Carrying out continuing professional development (CPD) is important for keeping up to date with new legislation, practices and opportunities.
 If you're a freelancer, you'll need to seek out training opportunities and may need to fund them yourself.

 Local councils may run short, subsidised training courses which serve as an introduction to community work.
 Similar training is also offered by larger community arts organisations.
-Details of relevant courses, which are specifically aimed at the community arts sector, are listed on Artswork and Voluntary Arts.
+Details of relevant courses, which are specifically aimed at the community arts sector, are listed on Artswork and Creative Lives.

 Community arts work extends beyond using creative talent.
 Whether you're in local government or working as a freelancer, you may need to supplement your artistic training with courses in the following areas: